Hello Guys, took a bit long, but as I said here is the 2nd part of web application pen-testing methodology.

 Now if we go for reflected XSS, We can describe it as,

-This will alert pop up with the domain name, in the same way, the attacker can steal user cookies and it may lead to account takeover.
+This will alert pop up with the domain name, in the same way, the attacker can steal user cookies, which may lead to account takeover.

 This was a short description of the reflected XSS, now let’s move forward with stored XSS,

-Here, in this case, suppose you have a signup form and it is implemented in such a way that when the user signup’s with the defined credentials . the username is getting reflected on the home page (after login). so here the attacker might make a username with a malicious payload such as
+Here, in this case, suppose you have a signup form, and it is implemented so that when the user signups with the defined credentials.
+The username is getting reflected on the home page (after login). so here the attacker might make a username with a malicious payload such as

 <img src=x onerror=alert(‘document.domain’)>;

-Here when the desired user logins through the application a pop up will appear in front of him showing the domain name.
-This type of scenarios is called stored XSS where the entered field id is getting stored in the DB without validation.
+When the desired user logins through the application a pop up will appear in front of him showing the domain name.
+This type of scenarios is called stored XSS, where the entered field id is getting stored in the DB without validation.
 Thus leading to stored cross-site attacks.